 SGHS employee dies after being struck by vehicle; driver facing vehicular homicide charges

 Aug.
-28—Brunswick police say a man was driving inebriated late Friday night on Parkwood Drive when he fatally struck a 27-year-old woman who was crossing the road in front of Southeast Georgia Health System's Brunswick hospital.
+29—Brunswick police say a man was driving inebriated Friday night on Parkwood Drive when he fatally struck a 27-year-old woman crossing the road in front of Southeast Georgia Health System's Brunswick hospital.

 Shakerya Brown was flown by helicopter to UF Health Hospital in Jacksonville, Fla., where she died of her injuries, said Angela Smith, assistant chief of administration for the Brunswick Police Department.